techsenger/patternfx/README.md

 communicate exclusively through data binding and observable properties.

-In addition to the `ComponentViewModel` and `ComponentView`, a component always has a `ComponentDescriptor` (which is provided by the framework and normally does not require custom implementation) and may include two optional
+In addition to the `ComponentViewModel` and `ComponentView`, a component always has a `ComponentDescriptor` (which is provided by the framework and normally does not require custom implementation) and may include three optional
-classes: `ComponentHistory` and `ComponentComposer`.
+classes: `ComponentHistory`, `ComponentComposer`, `ComponentMediator`.

 The `ComponentDescriptor` represents the internal metadata and platform-level state of a component.
 The descriptor acts as a technical identity card, containing all framework-related information while keeping it completely separate